 Sodium is a mineral that plays an important role in your health.
 In fact, the body tightly regulates concentrations of sodium, and even minor fluctuations can have a major impact.
 (1)

 Most notably, sodium is involved in muscle contractions.
-Losing high amounts of sodium and other electrolytes through the sweat can directly contribute to muscle cramps in athletes, which is why sports beverages are used to replace electrolytes during intense workouts.
+Losing high amounts of sodium and other electrolytes (aka electrolyte imbalance) through the sweat can directly contribute to muscle cramps in athletes, which is why sports beverages are used to replace electrolytes (electrolyte drinks) during intense workouts.
 (2)

 Table salt is one of the most common forms of sodium in the diet.
 Also known as sodium chloride, table salt is actually composed of about 60 percent chloride and 40 percent sodium.
 Other salt varieties like pink Himalayan sea salt or kosher salt are also often used.